 Due to Simon’s dedicated work in communities he has been awarded the “Artists and Cities Award” in 2015 by Pittsburgh’s ACTION Housing as well as the “Neighborhood Leader Award” from the Pittsburgh Community Reinvestment Group (PCRG).

-Simon’s sculptures can be found worldwide including Vallauris France, Sao Paulo, Brazil, as well as various cities in the U.S. including his newest large scale commission for the city of Tampa, Florida, which is now in progress.
+Simon’s sculptures can be found worldwide including Vallauris France, Sao Paulo, Brazil, as well as various cities in the U.S. including his newest large scale commission for the city of Tampa, Florida, recently installed.

 "What grounds my work is the feeling that my art is part of a celebratory experience that creates imaginative and insightful enviorments.
 I came from a family that pulsed with music and dance.
 I have traveled the world, spending many years living in Brazil, Mexico, Australia and England.
 What each of these cultures shared, and what is reflected in my work, is the primal impulse towards creative expression situated in daily life that uplifts the human spirit.
 I trained as a violinmaker, a renaissance art that demands precision and discipline.
 My work utilizes the discipline of this classical training while incorporating a “street freedom” that depicts history and contemporary life in a poetic, transcendental style.
 The heart of my work is to give.
 To give to a community, to pay homage to its history, while representing its contemporary life, to create a magical environment. "